nevdevtrev/milestoneproj2-IFD/README.md

 subscriber turnover I placed a simple email-input bootstrap toast component on the initial landing page to the website.
 This is closeable, and ignorable, for any exisiting subscribers but is front-of-house for all new visitors to the site.

-The site is designed as a mobile first single, multi-sectioned, page with top navigation bar links (collapsible on small devices) to books, events, media, blog, contact and author information.
-Sections are reached through a smooth scrollspy effect, again keeping the user experience as simple and pleasant as possible.
-I've also utilised a fixed footer for quick access to author social links.
+The app is designed as a mobile first single page site with top navigation bar links (collapsible on small devices) to a selection of news categories, namely: 'Headlines','Sport', 'Business','Arts','Fashion', 'World' and 'Entertainment'.
+Each category is a separate menu button keeping the experience as simple and pleasant as possible.
+I've also utilised a fixed footer with basic copyright information.

 The use of max-width containers was put in place to allow for a better visual experience for visitors on larger screens.
 The resulting narrower stream of content gives a far better user experience for readability and content presentation.